Missouri Inmate Search

 The following links show the locations of all facilities run by the MDOC throughout the state.
 An individual can click on the location on the map to obtain the address and contact info for the institution.

 Missouri County Jail

 The inmate locator helps find results for Missouri inmate search within state prison, however, some inmates with a sentencing time of less than a year will most likely be sent to a county jail or city jail instead.
 These jails are run by the local law enforcement agencies, such as the Sheriff’s Office and Police Department which kept their own jail records database.
 The public can use an inmate search function or jail roster on their websites to find records of an inmate.
-Most county jails with high inmate population will provide an online search tool to help individual filter between the people currently housed in their facility.
+Most county jails with a high inmate populations will provide an online search tool to help individuals filter between the people currently housed in their facility.
 For instance, among the most populated county jails in Missouri are:

 St. Louis County Jail

 The St. Louis County jail is located in the city of Clayton, Missouri.
 This detention facility is run by the St. Louis Sheriff’s Office and is currently supervised by Sheriff Vernon Betts.
 In 2020, the facility has a daily average inmate population of 839 people.
 The facility has an inmate locator tool on the county’s website to help the public find records on a detainee under their arrest.

 Jackson County Corrections is a detention center located in Kansas City, Missouri.
 This county jail houses both male inmates and female inmates who are being held on state charges.
 Currently having a daily inmate population of 872 people, this county jail offers an online inmate search tool to help individuals to look for an inmate incarcerated in the facility.
 The law enforcement agency that manages this detention center is Jackson Sheriff’s Office which is led by Sheriff Darryl Forté.